Johnny Timpson's Blog

 The regulator will keep the proposals under review to assess whether any amendments may be required in the event of changes in the UK regulatory framework, following the UK’s departure from the EU.

 The directive applies to all colleagues who sell, provide information and/or guidance on, advise on or conclude insurance contracts.
 As well as those who assist in administering or performing them, no matter the size of their firm or number of customers that they have.

 I’ve been working closely with the CII to ensure that we are delivering a consistent message with regards to the implications of the IDD.
-To find out in more detail the scope and key provisions of the regulations, read the CII’s policy briefing on Implementing the Insurance Distribution Directive.
+To find out in more detail the scope and key provisions of the regulations, read the CII’s policy briefing (PDF 130KB) on Implementing the Insurance Distribution Directive.
 It’s worth noting that the CPD requirement of the IDD is 15 hours, however, it’s 35 hours if you are a CII member.

 Scottish Widows commitment to support you in meeting the challenges of IDD

 Scottish Widows are committed to supporting you and your colleagues to meet the challenges of, and comply with, IDD requirements.
 We have a range of assets available including:

 - CII accredited CPD module – Relevant Life Cover